MyCryptoHQ/support.mycrypto.com/src/content/security/how-to-stay-safe.md

 ##### Installing [EtherSecurityLookup](https://github.com/409H/EtherSecurityLookup#ethersecuritylookup)

-This browser extension comes with functionality that will highlight similar account handles to those "verified" by the extension, and show a "verified" icon next to the handle on your timeline.
+This browser extension comes with functionality that will highlight similar account handles to those "verified" by the extension and show a "verified" icon next to the handle on your timeline.

 ![/images/security/how-to-stay-safe/esl-fake-account-twitter.png](/images/security/how-to-stay-safe/esl-fake-account-twitter.png)